No one likes to write them, but they are necessary evils in accounting.

 Now that you have a template engagement letter, how will you send it to your client for a smooth onboarding process?

-Our personal favorite is Ignition because it's easy to use, has engagement letter templates ready to use and automates the process.
+Once again, our personal favorite is Ignition because it's easy to use, has engagement letter templates ready to use, and automates the process.

 Engagement Letter Signed - What Next?

 The next step after both parties have signed the engagement letter is to finish onboarding your client which includes receiving payment and gathering documentation.
-Learn how to connect Ignition with Content Snare with Zapier here to eliminate the manual and tedious parts of your client onboarding process.
+Learn how to connect Ignition with Content Snare using Zapier to eliminate the manual and tedious parts of your client onboarding process.